 If you are new to poker, you might be having a hard time understanding some of the lingo being thrown around at the tables.
 Also, it

-will be tough to get through the strategy articles on Poker-Vibe without understanding some of the most common poker terms.
+will be tough to get through some of our strategy articles on Poker-Vibe without understanding some of the common and uncommon poker terms.
 To assist

 Action Card - A card that helps multiple players and produces a lot of betting and raising.